Chemical Exfoliation

 Back

-This aqueous graphene dispersion combines the advantages of the various families of graphene materials: high quality of graphene with
+The resulting graphene combines the advantages of the various families of graphene-based materials: high quality while retaining the versatility of a dispersion.
+Finally, this process can be transposed to industrial scale.

 In this category